ucll-programming/course-material/exercises/booleans/assignment-dates.en.md

 ## `is_valid_date`

 Now comes the tricky part.
-We went to know if a given date is valid or not.
+We want to know if a given date is valid or not.
 In order to implement this, you will have to rely on all the functions you defined above.

 :::TASK